SpenserScruggs/DeltaArm_UI/README.md

 Known problems:

-1: Comm port not recognised - I havent made a button on the application for selecting the comm port so to change it determine the port of your arduino and on line 58 of MainWindow.xaml.cs change the string to the desired comm port.
+1: Com port not recognised - I havent made a button on the application for selecting the comm port so to change it, first determine the port of your arduino, then on line 58 of MainWindow.xaml.cs change the string to the desired comm port ("COM3" "COM4" ect.).

 2: Program quits after some time - Probably a memory issue but i havent found a solution yet.